llvm/mlir-www/website/content/getting_started/TestingGuide.md

 //      CHECK:   vector.transfer_write %[[RES_1]], %[[OUTPUT]][%[[C0]], %[[C0]], %[[C0]]]
 ```

-Note that while the comments document what is happening (e.g., "Write the
+Though the comments document _what_ is happening (e.g., "Write the result back
-result back in one shot"), some variables — like `w` and `kw` — remain
-"enigmatic" and are not explicitly explained.
-This might leave us
+in one shot"), some variables — like `w` and `kw` — are not explained.
+This is
-second-guessing their meaning at first.
-However, that’s intentional - their
-purpose becomes clear when studying the corresponding Linalg vectorizer
+intentional - their purpose becomes clear when studying the corresponding
-implementation (or, when analysing how `linalg.conv_1d_nwc_wcf` works).
+Linalg vectorizer implementation (or, when analysing how

-It’s important to remember that comments should assist in understanding the
+`linalg.conv_1d_nwc_wcf` works).

-code, not replace the need to read it.
-Their role is to guide the reader, not
+Comments help you understand code, they do not replace the need to read it.
-to restate what the code already conveys.
+Comments guide the reader, they do not repeat what the code already says.

 #### Final Takeaways
-* Prioritize documenting _why_ something happens, unless the _what_ is non-trivial.
+* Always document _why_, document _what_ if you need to (e.g. the underlying
+	logic is non-trivial).
-* Use high-level block comments to describe patterns being tested.
+* Use block comments to describe the patterns being tested.
-* Think about maintainability - comments should help future developers
+* Think about maintainability - comments should help future developers (which
-  understand tests at a glance.
+	includes you) understand tests at a glance.
 * Comments should assist, not replace reading the code.
 Avoid over-explaining.